-Too much salt in our diets has been shown to cause high blood pressure, which can lead to strokes, heart problems, diabetes and other health problems.
+Too much salt has been shown to cause high blood pressure, which can lead to strokes, heart problems, diabetes and other health problems.

-" Salt may be essential for flavour to encourage residents to eat healthy options, such as wholegrain bread.
+Use salt where essential for flavour to encourage pupils to eat healthy options (wholemeal bread for example).